microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_arm_template/_index.md

 ## Deployment Option 2: ARM template with Azure CLI

 The deployment is using the template parameters file.
-Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/rancher_k3s/azure/arm_template/azuredeploy.parameters.json) file to include your IP address, the OS username and password as well as the appId, password and tenant generated from the service principal creation.
+Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_k8s_jumpstart/rancher_k3s/azure/arm_template/azuredeploy.parameters.json) file to include the OS username and password as well as the appId, password and tenant generated from the service principal creation.

 - To deploy the ARM template, navigate to the [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_k8s_jumpstart/rancher_k3s/azure/arm_template) and run the below command: